What is the Full form of CAT?

 - CAT is a computer-based exam consisting of three parts, Verbal and Reading Comprehension, Data Interpretation & Logical Reasoning, and QA.

-- Since about CAT 2015, the distribution of questions has remained the same.
+- Since CAT 2015, the distribution of questions has remained the same.
 Before this, questions were presented differently.